tuxtof/xi-iot-lab/lab/edge.rst

 6. Enter the lab network's subnet mask (**255.255.255.0**).
 7. Enter the lab network's gateway (**0.0.0.0**).

+**Note: It is critical that the IP address and serial number information is entered correctly.
+Please double-check your entry before continuing.**

 For example (your settings will be different):

 .. figure:: ../images/add_edge.png